eper-io/tig/readme.md

               number: 443
 ```

+## Regulatory

+Regulatory questions may arise, if the cluster does not have an apikey set.
+It can be treated as a router in this case.
+The delayed delete time can be lower.

+We suggest the following approach to law enforcement and network security officers.
+Lower delayed deletion period forces an attacker to use a keep alive logic.
+They will need to scan or move the data regularly.
+This generates network traffic and malicious or illegal packets can be scanned with the regular monitoring toolset outside in the network.

+The regular corporate wide certificate authority method allow internal packet scanning.

+We advise against changing the operating system environment to check the packets in place.
+Do not open any backdoors into your storage environment as it may allow hackers to plant ransomware.
+Network scanning allows quarantine and a reliable operation without backdoors exploited by outsiders.

+Certain jurisdictions may fall outside the USA cryptography regulations allowing less secure encryption only.

+Please follow up with your local legal professional.

+Sincelery, The Schmied Enterprises Security Team, California, USA

 ## TODO

 - tig was actually a quick idea.
 It is not really a `git` clone anymore.
 We could rename this to `storage` or even better `router` that reflects the behavior.
 It is a timed router or RAM cache.